atolab/zenoh-web/content/docs/migration/MigrationGuide-ZenohC-ZenohPico.md

 ## Keyexpr to_string vs resolve

 Zenoh-C and Zenoh-Pico store keyexpr in a sligly different way.
 While Zenon-C stores full expanded string for the keyexprs, Zenoh-Pico might store them in their declared form as a requirement for contrained devices.
-Zenoh-Pico requires then to reconstruct the full expanded string for the keyexprs, resulting in extra memory allocations that **must** be released by the user (by using the `z_keyexpr_resolve`).
-In turn, Zenoh-C is able to return a `const` pointer to the already full expanded string (by using `z_keyexpr_to_string`), not requiring the user to release its memory (it will eventually be released when the keyexpr goes out of scope).
+Thus, Zenoh-Pico requires to reconstruct the full expanded string for the keyexpr by using the `z_keyexpr_resolve`.
+In turn, Zenoh-C is able to return a pointer to the already full expanded string (by using `z_keyexpr_to_string`).
+Note that, in both cases extra memory allocations are performed that **must** be released by the user.

 ## zc_init_logger